aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

         CustomConnectionPluginFactory.class))
     .buildAndSet();

-// Use the configuration profile "testProfile" properties.setProperty("wrapperProfileName", "testProfile");
-// You don't need to specify plugins with "wrapperPlugins" parameters in this case.
+// Use the configuration profile "testProfile".
+Note that you don't need to specify plugins with the "wrapperPlugins" parameter when using a configuration profile. properties.setProperty("wrapperProfileName", "testProfile");
 ```

 Configuration profiles can be created based on other existing configuration profiles.
 Profile names are case sensitive and should be unique.